DoubleHH/HorTableView/README.md

 Sometimes we want a horizontal UITableView, but we can't find it.
 We maybe can rotate it, but it's so incovenient.
-This project prove a way to solve the problem, it's like a horizontal UITableView, but it's not strong like UITableView.
+This project prove a way to solve the problem, it's like a horizontal UITableView, but it's not strong as to it.
 Maybe I will complete it lately.

 #License